aphecetche/hugo-aphecetche/content/post/macos-laptop-setup.md

 git clone https://github.com/aphecetche/ansible
 ```

+Review the `laptop.yml` file, in particular the value of the `user_must_generate_keys` of the `user` role.

-Execute the laptop playbook on localhost (-K will ask for sudo password) :
+Then execute the laptop playbook on localhost (-K will ask for sudo password) :

 ```
-cd ~/github.com/aphecetche
+cd ~/github.com/aphecetche/ansible
 ansible-playbook -i inventory/localhost laptop.yml -K
 ```

 Might need to review the list of ssh public keys to be added to the user : see `roles/user/files`.
-For instance, the step above will create a `$HOME/.ssh/id_rsa.pub` that you might want to copy to `roles/user/files/mbp.pub`
+For instance, the step above will create a `$HOME/.ssh/id_rsa.pub` that you might want to copy to `roles/user/files/mbp.pub`.
+So that they can be then installed with the _optional_ `deploy_ssh_keys.yml` playbook (to be reviewed).

 # Manual steps